 Bolan Mountain Lookout is surrounded by glass windows on all sides, providing visitors with an unparalleled view of the sheer drop-offs sharp cliffs, and breath-taking views of the rugged Siskiyou Mountains.

 The current structure was built in 1953 to replace an original lookout that once stood in its place.
-The historic lookout is available for rent during the snow-free season, and guests must bring several of their own amenities.
+The historic lookout is available for rent during the snow-free season with a maximum length of stay being 5 consecutive nights, and guests must bring several of their own amenities.

 From the lookout, guests are treated to expansive views of the Red Buttes and Siskiyou Wilderness areas, Preston Peak and Bolan Lake.
 To the north are far views of the Kalmiopsis Wilderness and the Illinois River Valley.
 On a clear day, even Mount Shasta is visible to the southeast.